Yoga For Addiction Recovery

-How Yoga Works
+How Yoga for Addiction Recovery Works

 Yoga classes are geared toward a wide variety of participants.
 Therefore, classes offered inside a treatment center may be structured differently than classes provided to the general public.

-A Typical Class Format Often Consists Of:
+A Typical Class Format Often Consists Of the:

 - A period of sitting quietly